Holographic Krylov complexity in ${\cal N}=4$ SYM: Introduction

 \section{Introduction}

 The notion of complexity in quantum mechanical systems is a recent and one that has received a lot of interest.
 The geometrical description of Nielsen \cite{Nielsen:2005mkt} was followed by extensions via holography to quantum field theories, for the subsequent conjectures of ``complexity = volume'' \cite{Stanford:2014jda}, ``complexity = action'' \cite{Brown:2015bva} or, more recently, a one-dimensional set of conjectures dubbed ``complexity = anything'' \cite{Belin:2021bga}, and it has then led to understanding in quantum field theory of the notion of circuit complexity \cite{Jefferson:2017sdb}.
 But these notions of complexity are not algorithmic.
-A more recent notion of complexity that {\em is} algorithmic, at least in quantum mechanics (0+1 dimensional systems) is Krylov complexity, initially defined as a measure of quantum chaos \cite{Parker:2018yvk} (for a review of Krylov complexity, see \cite{Rabinovici:2025otw}, and for a review of all notions of quantum complexity, see \cite{Baiguera:2025dkc}), and then defined in a more general way, equivalently for states and operators, as ``spread complexity'' in \cite{Balasubramanian:2022tpr}.
+A more recent notion of complexity that {\em is} algorithmic, at least in quantum mechanics (0+1 dimensional systems) is Krylov complexity, initially defined as a measure of quantum chaos \cite{Parker:2018yvk} (for reviews of Krylov complexity, see \cite{Nandy:2024evd,Rabinovici:2025otw}, and for a review of all notions of quantum complexity, see \cite{Baiguera:2025dkc}), and then defined in a more general way, equivalently for states and operators, as ``spread complexity'' in \cite{Balasubramanian:2022tpr}.

 The holographic description of Krylov complexity has been more difficult to define.
 In one line of research, for the quantum mechanical double-scaled SYK model (DSSYK), the holographic complexity was defined from the wormhole length in the dual JT gravity \cite{Rabinovici:2023yex,Ambrosini:2024sre} (see also the review \cite{Rabinovici:2025otw}).
 In another line of research, the time derivative of the Krylov complexity $\dot C(t)$ was shown to be related to the {\em proper momentum} $P_{\bar \rho}(t)$ for a motion in an $AdS_3$ gravity dual (so, for a $CFT_2$), a relation made precise in \cite{Caputa:2024sux}, as \be \dot C(t)=-\frac{P_{\bar \rho}}{\epsilon}\;, \ee based on various earlier, but less precise relations.
 Such a less precise relation was proven from the ``complexity = volume'' conjecture for the Nielsen complexity in \cite{Barbon:2020uux} and previous work by the same authors.
+Note also the extension of Krylov complexity to supersymmetric theories, and to semiclassical strings in a gravity dual defined in \cite{Das:2024tnw}.

 In this paper we seek to extend the range of the proposal in (\ref{compmom}) to the original case of holographic duality, ${\cal N}=4$ SYM vs. $AdS_5\times S^5$.
 We will further extend this in two companion papers to appear shortly, one where we will extend this to the case of non-conformal confining theories, with only asymptotically AdS, but the space ending in the IR, based on the Anabalon-Ross solution \cite{Anabalon:2021tua} (related also to the generalization to the non-singular version of the Coulomb branch of ${\cal N}=4$ SYM in \cite{Anabalon:2024che}), itself generalizing \cite{Horowitz:1998ha}, and another where we will extend this to the case of $AdS_3$ and $AdS_2$ solutions, but with an extra direction corresponding to a quiver in the field theory \cite{Lozano:2019emq,Lozano:2019jza,Lozano:2019zvg,Lozano:2019ywa,Lozano:2020bxo} and \cite{Lozano:2020txg,Lozano:2020sae,Lozano:2021rmk}, respectively.